DavidFB94/pro-fit-pt/README.md

 - [Lato](https://fonts.google.com/specimen/Lato) was used for all text.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the search icon and tag icon for categories.

+## User Stories

+### Site Users

+- As a customer I can register an account so that I can log in, and use the site in an authorized and secure way.

+- As a customer I can  receive a email confirmation after account registration so that I know that my registration was successful.

+- As a customer I can log in with my account information so that I can fully use the sites features.

+- As a customer I can log out from my account so that I can avoid unauthorized access to my data.

+- As a customer I can view services so that I can see the sites supply.

+- As a customer I can view service details so that I can see detailed service information and make informed purchasing decisions.

+- As a customer I can search for a service by name or description so that I can find a specific service I'd like to purchase.

+- As a customer I can sort the list of services so that I can easily identify the product I might be interested in.

+- As a customer I can add services to my shopping cart, view the contents of my cart and proceed to checkout, so that I can complete my purchase quickly and easily.

+- As a customer I can proceed to checkout/payment so that I can pay for my services and enter my delivery information.

+- As a customer I can receive a purchase confirmation e-mail so that I know that my order was successful.

+- As a customer I can access my profile so that add/review information about my account.

+- As a customer I can save my information so that I can have a faster checkout process when coming back to the site.

+- As a customer I can view my order history so that I can track my purchases.

+- As a customer I can fill out a contact form so that I can send messages to the site admin.

+- As a customer I can find a FAQ section so that I can easily find answers to common questions regarding the site.

+- (Future Feature) As a customer I can sign up for a newsletter so that I can receive the latest news and deals.

+### Site Admin

+- As a site admin I can moderate users and their data in the admin dashboard so that I can make changes when required.

+- As a site admin I can receive a contact form so that I can have direct contact with the customers.

+- As a site admin I can mark contact messages as "read" so that I can keep track on which messages I have reviewed.

+- As a site admin I can add/edit/delete FAQs so that I can make the site easier to use for the customer.

+- As a site admin I can add/edit/delete services so that I can manage my service inventory.

+- (Future Feature) As a site admin I can send mass emails to users, if they have signed up for it, so that I can increase traffic and sales on the site.